hyaluronic/NFQTask/README.md

 Thymeleaf in HTML as it gives more dynamism;
 Bootstrap for frontend for pages to look more esthetic.

+To start the application:
+-create mySql user named "admin" with password "admin" and database named "nfq_db" -launch project on port 9191

 Solution:
 Created a spring boot template and set up a database with initial entities that I thought were necessary:
 Project to keep track of the project and student that is linked to the project.